-Across the northern Sogd Region, including in Khujand and Konibodom, the police Organised Crime Department has been raiding homes of Jehovah's Witnesses throughout January and February.
+Across the northern Sogd Region, including in Khujand and Konibodom, the police Department for the Struggle with Organised Crime has been raiding homes of Jehovah's Witnesses throughout January and February.
 Police are known to have interrogated about 17 people for periods of between 20 minutes and 14 hours, Jehovah's Witnesses told Forum 18 on 15 February.
 Police also confiscated some mobile phones, personal computers or tablets, and internal passports from those they interrogated.

 Asked on 21 February why police are raiding Jehovah's Witnesses meeting for worship in their homes, and why Tajikistan has banned the community, Abdurakhmon Mavlanov of the State Committee for Religious Affairs and Regulation of Traditions, Ceremonies and Rituals (SCRA) in the capital Dushanbe replied: "I am not competent to answer you on this question."
 He refused to put Forum 18 through to any official who could answer this.